iOS14: Understanding the impact on marketing

-I think one of the things that’s going to be interesting for agencies - which I think is actually going to be a good thing in this particular situation - is, I think sometimes agencies or advertisers might rely on data that was correlated versus causal.
+I think one of the things that are going to be interesting for agencies - which I think is actually going to be a good thing in this particular situation - is, I think sometimes agencies or advertisers might rely on data that was correlated versus causal.

 Tommy: What are some things we still don’t know about the upcoming changes?

-Elad: I think there is a lack of clarity about what happens when the user opts-out.
-What happens if I’m setting a campaign to optimize or add to cart?
+Elad: I think there is a lack of clarity about what happens when the user opts out.
+What happens if I’m setting a campaign to optimize or add to the cart?